Afghan clerics demand punishment for Koran burners

 "The council emphasised that the apology for this evil act can never be accepted.
 Those who committed this crime must be publicly tried and punished."

-Despite apologies from President Barack Obama and other senior U.S. officials, the desecration of the Korans at Bagram air base ignited a wave of anti-Western fury across Afghanistan, including protests that killed 30 people.
+Despite the apology from U.S. President Barack Obama, the desecration of the Korans at Bagram air base ignited a wave of anti-Western fury across the country.
+Muslims consider the Koran the literal word of God and treat each book with deep reverence.

+The Korans had been confiscated from prisoners at the base and mistakenly discarded in an incinerator, U.S. officials said.
+Afghan labourers found charred remnants.

-The Koran burnings are a setback to the Western campaign to win the hearts and minds of Afghans in order to weaken the Taliban and force the Muslim militant group to negotiate an end to the war now in its 11th year.
+The Koran burnings have hurt a U.S. campaign to win the hearts and minds of Afghans in order to weaken the Taliban and force the Muslim militant group to negotiate an end to the war now in its eleventh year.

-A joint investigation, conducted by U.S. military officials and members of the Karzai government, has concluded that five U.S. soldiers were involved in the incident on a NATO military base, officials said on condition of anonymity.

-But the joint probe of the incident, one of three being conducted, did not provide specific recommendations on possible disciplinary action the soldiers might face, the officials said.

 DOUBT